dkshgrover/Placement_Helper/readme.txt

 TECHNOLOGIES - JAVA/JSP/Servlets/MySQL/HTML/CSS/Javascript/Jquery.

 How to run?
 First of all open placement_helper.sql file inside main folder, copy and paste the entire code inside sql editor at your localhost.
+Don't forget to change username and password of your localhost inside ConnectionProvider file inside DBConnection package.
 Open project in eclipse IDE , go to webContent/assets folder and run index file on server and you go for it.